 We take as a postulate that the fundamental laws of classical mechanics are also Galilean invariant.
-This mathematical statement is equivalent to the physical statement that an observer at rest in any inertial frame is qualified to use the fundamental laws - there is no preferred inertial frame of reference.
+This statement is equivalent to the physical assertion that an observer at rest in any inertial frame is qualified to use these fundamental laws -i.e., there is no preferred inertial frame of reference.
 This equivalence of inertial frames is called the principle of relativity.